Saturation-based Boolean conjunctive query answering and rewriting for the guarded quantification fragments: Basic notions, guarded fragments and the querying problems of interest

+In a quantified first-order formula $\forall x F$ or $\exists x F$, $x$ is the \emph{quantified variable} and~$F$~is \emph{the scope of} the quantified variable $x$.
+An occurrence of a variable $x$ in a first-order formula $F$ is a \emph{free variable} of $F$ if and only if $x$ is not within the scope of quantified variables.
+A \emph{sentence} (or \emph{closed formula}) is a first-order formula without free variables.
 A \emph{first-order clause} (or \emph{clause}) is a multiset of literals, interpreted as a disjunction of literals.
-A \emph{compound-term literal} (\emph{clause}) is a literal (clause) that contains at least one compound term.
 A \emph{positive} (\emph{negative}) clause is a clause that contains only positive (negative) literals.
 An \emph{expression} can be a term, an atom, a literal, or a clause.
 The set of variables that occur in an expression $E$ is denoted as $\Var(E)$.
 A variable-free expression is a \emph{ground expression}.
-A clause is \emph{decomposable} if it can be partitioned into two variable-disjoint subclauses, otherwise the clause is \emph{indecomposable}.
+A clause is \emph{decomposable} if it can be partitioned into two variable-disjoint subclauses, otherwise, the clause is \emph{indecomposable}.